Earth Radiation Budget Satellite

 The Earth Radiation Budget Satellite (ERBS) was a NASA scientific research satellite.
 The satellite was one of three satellites in NASA's research program, named Earth Radiation Budget Experiment (ERBE), to investigate the Earth's radiation budget.
 The satellite also carried an instrument that studied stratospheric aerosol and gases.

 ERBS was launched on October 5, 1984, by the Space Shuttle Challenger during the STS-41-G mission and deactivated on October 14, 2005.
 It re-entered the Earth's atmosphere on January 8, 2023, over the Bering Sea near the Aleutian Islands.
+NASA's CERES instruments have continued the ERB data record after 1997.

 Mission

 The ERBS spacecraft was deployed from Space Shuttle Challenger on October 5, 1984 (first day of flight) using the Canadian-built RMS (Remote Manipulator System), a mechanical arm of about 16 m in length.
 On deployment, one of the solar panels of ERBS failed initially to extend properly.
 Hence, mission specialist Sally Ride had to shake the satellite with the remotely-controlled robotic arm and then finally place the stuck panel into sunlight for the panel to extend.

 The ERBS satellite was the first spacecraft to be launched and deployed by a Space Shuttle mission.

-It orbited in a non-sun synchronous orbit at 610 km (that dropped to 585 km by 1999).
+It orbited in a non-Sun synchronous orbit at 610 km (that dropped to 585 km by 1999).
 It was at an inclination of 57deg which did not provide full Earth coverage.

-It had a design life of 2 years, with a goal of 3, but lasted 21 years suffering several minor hardware failures along the way.
+It had a design life of two years, with a goal of three, but lasted 21 years suffering several minor hardware failures along the way.
 The command memory was subject to random bit flips since launch.
 The ERBE scanner failed in 1990.
 There was a partial memory failure in October 1993.
 One of two Digital Telemetry Units failed in April 1998.
 In September 1999, a failure in the elevation gimbal of the non-scanner instrument suspended solar measurements for the solar monitor.
 Measurements resumed on December 22, 1999, when a new command sequence was defined.
-Only 1 of the 5 gyros was still functioning at the end of the mission, and thruster performance was unstable.
+Only one of the five gyros was still functioning at the end of the mission, and thruster performance was unstable.
 During decommissioning, it was discovered that the fuel tank bladder had failed.